On This Page

 If a SSCC employs a Participant in an IV-E eligible position, or if DFPS locates another IV-E eligible position, then the Participant is expected to continue with repayment in the stipend program.
 DFPS will not waive the repayment costs of a Participant who turns down an offered IV-E eligible position by the SSCC or DFPS.

-Answer: The information below is reflective of Stage I CBC only.
-Each SSCC will have their own specific salaries/benefits to offer to potential employees based on the stage of CBC implementation.
-Please see below for region specific information.
+Answer: Every SSCC will have their own specific salaries and benefits to offer to potential employees.
+Please see below for region-specific information.

 Region 2: SSCC- 2INgage

 - More information regarding 2INgage can be located at https://www.2INgage.org

 - More information on career opportunities with 2INgage can be located at

 - Contact information for 2INgage can be located at https://www.2INgage.org/CONTACT

 Region 3b: SSCC- ACH Child and Family Services (Our Community Our Kids: OCOK)